YTasheva/YTasheva/README.md

 ## Emailware

 The Profile design is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this info or it has helped you in any way, I'd like you to send me an email at <ytashevagit@gmail.com> about anything you'd want to say about this resource.
+Meaning, if you liked using this info or it has helped you in any way, I'd like you to send me an email at <info@yuliya-tasheva.co.uk> about anything you'd want to say about this resource.
 I'd really appreciate it!

 ## Author